bruno147/fsmdriver/README.md

 -----------

-A driver implementation using Finite State Machine(FSM) to compete at Simulation Car Racing Championship at TORCS Simulator environment[Simulated Car Racing Championship](http://arxiv.org/abs/1304.1672).
+A driver implementation using Finite State Machine(FSM) to compete at Simulation Car Racing Championship at TORCS Simulator environment, [Simulated Car Racing Championship](http://arxiv.org/abs/1304.1672).
 This file describes the basic configuration to compile and run the the FSMDriver controler, including libraries and commands to linux environment(Ubuntu).

 ### Finite State Machine